franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 ## Data Task

 The goal of this project is to identify when is the most opportune time to make a sailing passage from Chicago, IL to Mackinac Island, MI.
-Since the boat will be primarily powered by sail, certain considerations need to be made before planning a multi-day open-water sail.
+Since the boat will be powered by sails, certain considerations need to be made before planning a multi-day open-water sail.

 ### Primary Considerations